Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Life Cycles.md

 ### **Hazard**: Magnifying Glass

-**Description**: Kids (or demonstrators!) may set fire to paper or dry grass if very sunny day.
+**Description**: Kids (or demonstrators!) may set fire to paper or dry grass if very sunny.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

-**Mitigation**: Take away from kids (and scold demonstrators) if they are deliberately trying to set fire to things
+**Mitigation**: Take away from kids (and scold demonstrators) if they are deliberately trying to set fire to things.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3